Privacy Notice

 There might sometimes be good reasons why we need to keep some data, even if you have asked us to delete it.
 For example, if you have asked us not to send emails to you, we will need to keep your email address to check against so that we don’t accidentally send you emails in future.

-You can do this at any time.
+You can do this at any time, although of course it would be helpful if you discussed any problems you have with us first.
 The Information Commissioner’s Office can be found at ico.org.uk and the Fundraising Regulator can be found at fundraisingregulator.org.uk

 5. Contact Us